jrie/flagCookies/README.md

 Cookies are shown with name and value, to get a grasp on what is in the box.

-Get a grip on what cookies are allowed while you browse a website or the web in general.
+Get a grip on what cookies are allowed while you browse a website or the web in general

+## Requirements

+**Firefox in version 58.0a1 is minimum**

 ## Installation